 • Sarah Meadows, LCPC

 While creating art in college, I realized that it provided a reflection of hidden emotions, without words, that were subconscious.
-It was a pivotal point for me, as I realized the power it had for healing.
+It was a pivotal point for me as I realized its healing power.

 While on a summer sabbatical, I completed a lifelong dream of obtaining yoga teacher certification after practicing for many years.
-Since then, I completed requirements to become a licensed therapist.
+Since then, I completed the requirements to become a licensed therapist.
 I have facilitated art therapy groups and guided relaxation, mindfulness, and yoga classes in various public settings.
 It is a rewarding experience to combine these skills while assisting clients with their healing and journey to inner peace.
+I currently accept BCBS, Aetna, Cigna, United Healthcare, Optum, VA, Tricare, and Self-Pay.

 Education and Credentials